-The next step after assigning weightages to government's four broad areas was to make sure that facilities which come under the state jurisdiction get more importance than the ones which come under the central government's jurisdiction or the local government bolies jurisdiction.
+The next step after assigning weightages to four broad areas was to make sure that facilities which come under the state jurisdiction get more importance than the ones which come under the central government's jurisdiction or the local self government's jurisdiction.
 Hence the weightage for Perception of Public Services was further divided into a hierarchy of 4 levels to meet the desired objective.
-Level 1 included facilities which are more critical to state government whereas Level 4 included facilities that are more critical to local government body.
+Level 1 included facilities which are more critical to state government whereas Level 4 included facilities that are more critical to central government or the local self government.